Daveography/fastapi-auth-keycloak/README.md

 @app.post("/privileged/area")
 def add_privileged_data(
-    authorized: Annotated[UMAAuthorized, Depends(UMAAuthorized("privileged_data", "privileged_data:write"))]
+    authorized: Annotated[UMAAuthorize, Depends(UMAAuthorize("privileged_data", "privileged_data:write"))]
 ):
-    # Request will fail if the user is not authorized, so you can just jump straight into the write logic here.
+    # The dependency has already asserted the user is authorized, so you can jump straight to your endpoint logic.
     # You can also access the user and auth objects from the injected object:
     user_id = authorized.user.identity
     scopes = authorized.auth.scopes